What is chlamydia?

 - Are pregnant.

 - Have had chlamydia infections previously.

-- They have sex with other men.
+- You have sex with other men or people AMAB.

 Regardless of your age, reproductive anatomy, or other risk factors — you should discuss your sexual history and sexual activity with your healthcare provider.
 Your provider is your best resource for offering guidance on how often you should be tested for chlamydia and other STIs.